mwbowers/mwbowers.github.io/reference/datagate/datagate-common/invariant-culture-type-converter.md

 ---
-title: InvariateCultureTypeConverter class
+title: InvariantCultureTypeConverter class
 ---

-Provides a type converter to convert object types to and from string representations using invariant culture.
+Provides a type converter to convert object types to and from string representations, using the invariant culture.

 **Namespace:** ASNA.DataGate.Common
 **Assembly:** ASNA.QSys.DataGate.Client.dll